irush-cs/slurm-scripts/slurm-resource-monitor.md

 argument.

-When a job finishes, if a notification needs to be sent and external script `NotificationScript` is run with the `SLURM_RESOURCE_MONITOR_DATA` environment variable set to a perl hash with job's data.
+When a job finishes, if a notification needs to be sent and external script `NotificationScript` is run with the first parameter pointing to a json file with the job's data.

 ### CPU